mitulgolakiya/laravel-api-generator/README.md

     * create.blade.php
     * edit.blade.php
     * fields.blade.php
-  * updates routes.php
+  * adjusts routes.php

-And your simple CURD API is ready in less than 1 minute.
+And your simple CRUD API is ready in mere seconds.

 Here is the full documentation.